-Almost the entirety of the centre of South Caicos consists of shallow salinas.
+Almost the entirety of the center of South Caicos consists of shallow salinas.
 These saline marine ponds saw the construction of low stone dividing walls for the efficient evaporation of ocean water for sea salt production.

-Remnants of windmill pumps, inlet channels, gates and the unique feature that is the Boiling Hole, are scattered over this expansive historical site.
+Remnants of windmill pumps, inlet channels, gates, and the unique feature that is the Boiling Hole, are scattered over this expansive historical site.